Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 First, we start with an investor selling for 60’000 CHF of a Swiss ETF at the beginning of the year:

-Here are the other four choices:
+Here are the other choices:

 To avoid inactivity fees, we can also withdraw money each month.
 Withdrawing every month also has the advantage of keeping your money invested longer.
 I have run simulations, and historically, it is better to withdraw more frequently.